 Their mission lies in being the vectors of change, learning holistically and growing together as an island community in developing new skill sets and gaining knowledge towards a purpose driven, sustainable and self-sufficient lifestyle.
 The Kansha Life Project also studies waste material, as they strive to embody the vision of becoming changemakers for a better world.

 We aim to achieve Zero Waste to the Landfill through increasing our recycling and upcycling initiatives at The Datai Langkawi, a sustainable hotel in Malaysia.
 These include wastewater management, in-house water bottling, banning the use of single-use plastics, transforming food waste into soil for cultivating plants and herbs, and upcycling materials like wax, plastic and glass.
-In 2023, we achieved an overall 96% of zero-waste to landfill efficiency, which equates to 48,140kg of waste diverted from going to the landfill.
-100% of food waste was transformed into soil for cultivating plants and herbs or donated to the community for animal feed, while 92% of dry waste was processed through the banning of single-use plastics; and recycling and upcycling materials.
-A total of 88,241 glass bottles, 357kg of Styrofoam, 21 kg of plastic, 4kg slippers, were crushed for recycling, and 6,774kg of used oil was sold for recycling.
+In 2024, we achieved an overall 96% of zero-waste to landfill efficiency, which equates to 549,164 kg of waste diverted from going to the landfill.
+98% of food waste was transformed into soil for cultivating plants and herbs or donated to the community for animal feed, while 96% of dry waste was processed through the banning of single-use plastics; and recycling and upcycling materials.
+A total of 223,309 glass bottles, 115kg of Styrofoam, and 1,867 kg of ceramic were crushed for recycling, and 9,588kg of used oil was sold for recycling.

-New sustainability initiatives have been introduced within the community as well as support of local culture and heritage through the offering of traditional craft-making activities (e.g. batik workshops), and promoting natural well-being practices (e.g. propolis soap making).
-In partnership with local social enterprise, The Kansha Life Project in Langkawi, Geng Bersih Kampung and schools sponsored through the Eco-Schools Programme, we nurture micro-businesses and local entrepreneurship, especially with children, disadvantaged and marginalised members of our extended community.
+New sustainability initiatives have been introduced within the community as well as support of local culture and heritage through the offering of traditional craft-making activities.
+Additionally, natural well-being practices have been introduced.
+In partnership with local social enterprises, local artisans and beneficiaries under The Kansha Life Project in Langkawi, Geng Bersih Kampung and schools sponsored through the Eco-Schools Programme, we nurture micro-businesses and local entrepreneurship, especially with children, disadvantaged and marginalised members of our extended community.

 In partnership with the community, we have developed a range of recycling and upcycling activities and workshops for guests to promote ‘green living’.
 These include recycling candles and natural soap-making, as well as staff programmes to stimulate continuous innovation on our sustainability and conservation initiatives.
-In the year 2022: 17 workshops with local artisans on craft and sustainable practices were conducted, 3,021 candles were produced from used candles, 94 concrete bricks have been produced from upcycled glass, and more.
+In the year 2024: 62 workshops and talks with local artisans on craft and sustainable practices were conducted, with 1,803 guests in total participating; 10,862 candles were produced from used candles by The KanshaLife Project; and more.